Call for Applications Now Open!

 Who should apply?

-The EPI is open to Central Campus Master's or Doctoral-level graduate students in any field who are interested in furthering their interest in CBL pedagogies and who want to develop CBL courses.
+The EPI is open to Central Campus Master's or Doctoral-level graduate students in any field who are interested in developing CBL pedagogies.
 The EPI is particularly relevant for those who wish to develop their teaching portfolio.

 Context & Benefits